 "A Dog's Purpose" L.A.
 Premiere Canceled Amid Accusations of Animal Cruelty

-One day after accused killer Markeith Loyd cursed at a judge in a court appearance for allegedly killing his pregnant ex-girlfriend, he came back to court t... - At a newly opened nightclub in the heart of Moscow, revelers celebrated on the eve of Donald Trump's inauguration.On Friday, Trump will be sworn in as the 45t...
+Ricketts and Wyoming Governor M... -- One day after accused killer Markeith Loyd cursed at a judge in a court appearance for allegedly killing his pregnant ex-girlfriend, he came back to court t... -- Even though President Obama leaves office Friday with the leaders of ISIS and al-Qaeda still alive and operational, efforts underway by the U.S. military's Joint...
 China National Chemical Corp, or ChemChina, said on Friday it has sought the U.S. anti-trust regulator's approval for its planned $43 billion acquisition of Swiss crop protect...
 A really intriguing recruit.
 That's, to say the least about early enrollee Tristian Gebbia.

 Add your comments below